adblockplus/adblockplussbrowser/README.md

 - [Android SDK][2]
 - [Android Studio][3]
 - Android Build Tools 30.0.3
-- We're compiling against Android API 30, so make sure you have that one installed.
+- The compilation is done against Android API 30, so make sure you have that one installed.
 - JDK 8 or above